sglyon/til/content/posts/2025-06-23-ai-coding-assistants-are-stateless-and-resumable.md

 categories: ["tools", "workflow"]
 ---

-I just realized something really cool about AI coding assistants like Claude Code, Cursor, and Aider - they're completely stateless.
+I wanted to jot down one of my favorite pro tips for using AI coding assistants like Claude Code, Cursor, and Aider -

+The trick? they're completely stateless.
 When we think we're having a "conversation," we're actually just sending the entire chat history with each new request.

+At first, this might seem inconvenient at best and really expensive at worst.
+However, putting the burden of memory in the application layer allows for inference engines to be streamlined, simple, ans single focused.
+Also with smart use of prompt caching, sending over the chat history on every message doesn't actually end up costing as much as it seems.

-This architecture unlocks a killer feature: **sessions are fully resumable**.
+What's more, this architecture unlocks a killer feature: **sessions are fully resumable**.

 Here's what happened today: I was working on some code while waiting at my son's diving lesson, tethering through my iPhone.
 When it was time to leave, I just hit `Escape` in Claude Code to exit.
 Got home, opened my laptop, typed `continue`, and boom - Claude picked up exactly where we left off.